robkinyon/ruby-dsl-maker/README.md

 * Add support for Arrays
 * Add additional coercions (e.g., Number)
 * Allow you to add your own coercions
-* Allow you to add your own helpers

 ## Links